top of page

 Speed Watch with Kent Police

 As a group we set out various shorter and longer-term strategic objectives as listed below, and began working closely with local Councillors, KCC Highways, CCC and Kent Police.
-As at November 2022 we have acted on:

 Get Involved